strawgate/fastmcp-agents/docs/bundled/servers.md

 ```
 uvx fastmcp_agents config --bundled wrale_mcp-server-tree-sitter \
-call ask_tree_sitter_agent '{"instructions": "Tell me all the classes in the repository located in the current working directory."}' \
+call ask_tree_sitter_agent '{"task": "Tell me all the classes in the repository located in the current working directory."}' \
 run
 ```